duanwujie/debian-policy-chinese/policy/upgrading-checklist.rst

 Unreleased.

+10.2
+    Private shared object files should be installed in subdirectories of ``/usr/lib`` or ``/usr/lib/triplet``.
+This change permits private shared object files to take advantage of multiarch, and also removes the implication that it is permissible to install private shared object files directly into ``/usr/lib/triplet``.

 10.4
     The shebang at the top of Perl command scripts must be ``#!/usr/bin/perl``.
 (Previously, this was a 'should' rather than